bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 ##  361. <a name='Storingdatainlocalstorage'></a>Storing data in local storage
 Web Storage exists in the window as an object, and we can access it by using [Window.localStorage][2].
-As we previously reviewed, with window properties we can omit the _”window”_ part and simply use the property name, `localStorage`.
+As we previously reviewed, with window properties we can omit the _"window"_ part and simply use the property name, `localStorage`.
 We can set a key-value pair in local storage with a single line of code.
 Here are a few examples:
 ```js